 Support and resources

-- To explore services and information that may be helpful in relation to experiences of economic abuse, visit economicsafety.org.au
+- Explore services and information that may be helpful in relation to experiences of economic abuse, visit financialsafety.org.au

 Disclaimer: Details of this person’s identity have been altered to protect their safety.
 Whilst great care has been taken to assemble these insights to contribute to improved responses to domestic economic abuse, CWES assumes no responsibility for how this resource is used by other parties.